TessellateDataScience/faceShieldOptimisations/README.md

-# Numerical investigation of speech-driven airflow between two people: face-shields' effectiveness against airborne transmission of COVID-19 for the wearer
+# Computational modelling of speech-driven airflow between two people: assessing face-shields' effectiveness against airborne transmission of COVID-19
 ## Summary
 _We use Computational Fluid Dynamics [1] to investigate and assess the airflow and, in particular the bioaerosols, interaction between a person speaking and another person in close proximity (who is wearing a commercially-available face shield)._